 It was att his time I bought my house in the Golden triangle area of Norwich - early in 1981 and I have lived here ever since.
 A strange month that was because I did the other really sensible thing which was to start paying into the pension.
 I've never had a month like that since.

 About me - the way it is

-I am now getting near retirement, which is nice.
-I run the TV studio and edit suite area in the local college, also looking after the music studio.
-The job involves looking after an awful lot of computers these days, Premiere video edit suites (Adobe CC), a 24 track multi-track music studio running Logic and a TV studio based around the Tricaster 455.
-I work with students from all sorts of backgrounds and educational levels from special needs to degree level.
+Work was mostly fun, I ran the TV studio and edit suite area in City College Norwich, the local college, also looking after the music studio.
+The job evolved into involved looking after an awful lot of computers, Premiere video edit suites (Adobe CC), a 24 track multi-track music studio running Logic and a TV studio based around the Tricaster 455.
+I worked with students from all sorts of backgrounds and educational levels from special needs to degree level.

 Im single with no children, the marrying thing didn't work out.